turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 ### PLEASE READ.
 WE ARE UPDAITNG THIS LESSON ON 1/30/23.
 IT WILL BE READY ON 1/31/2023.

 The PD activities for this week focus on optimizing your resume for Applicant Tracking Systems, enhancing your LinkedIn profile, and building a portfolio.
-In this order, complete the following activities: Here are the steps to complete:
+Here are the steps to complete:

 * Watch the video tutorials
 * Complete the exit ticket